Teacher shortages are real, but not for the reason you heard

-BIRMINGHAM, Ala.
-(AP) — Everywhere, it seems, back-to-school has been shadowed by worries of a teacher shortage.
+BIRMINGHAM, Ala. — Everywhere, it seems, back-to-school has been shadowed by worries of a teacher shortage.

 The U.S. education secretary has called for investment to keep teachers from quitting.
 A teachers union leader has described it as a five-alarm emergency.
 News coverage has warned of a crisis in teaching.